mokytis/domainfo/README.md

 Show information about a Domain Name or IP Address.

+## Install

+If you have cargo installed, you can simply run `cargo install domainfo`, or use `cargo build --release` and add `./target/release/netinfo` to somewhere in your path (probably `/usr/local/bin`).

 ## Usage

 Simply run `domainfo <query>` where `query` is a Domain Name, or IP Address.